 It continues to be important for Somerford Primary School to work with, and support children's social workers and the LA Virtual School Head for looked after and previously looked after children.
-We currently have two siblings who are in foster care in BCP.
+We currently have three children who meet this criteria.
 Rachel Darley is the Designated Teacher and is the first contact for communication.
-Their PEP has been completed remotely during the school closure.